-Ms. Murphy has been a Director of the Company since February 1998.
+Name Age Business Experience Diana M. Murphy 58 Ms. Murphy has been a Director of the Company since February 1998.
 Ms. Murphy is a Managing Director of Rocksolid Holdings, LLC, a private equity firm.
 She is also a Managing Director of the Georgia Research Alliance Venture Fund.
 From 1997 to 2007, she was a Managing Director at Chartwell Capital Management Company, a private equity firm.
 Prior to that time, Ms. Murphy spent over 15 years in various senior management positions in the publishing industry.
 Ms. Murphy also serves on the Board of Directors of CTS Corporation, a NYSE listed company.
-Ms. Murphy serves on the Board of Directors of several private companies and non-profit organizations, including The Coastal Bank of Georgia, Abeome Corporation, Lumense, Inc., the Georgia Research Alliance Venture Fund, the College of Coastal Georgia Foundation and the Southeast Georgia Boys and Girls Club.
-She is also on the Executive Committee and is a Vice President of the United States Golf Association.
+Ms. Murphy serves on the Board of Directors of several private companies and non-profit organizations and is a Vice President and member of the Executive Committee of the United States Golf Association.
 Ms. Murphy has extensive experience in business management, having served as a Managing Director of several private equity firms, as a board member of numerous portfolio companies of these private equity firms and as an executive in the media and communications industry.
-The Board believes Ms. Murphy's work across a range of companies operating in different industry sectors, together with her strong background in marketing, advertising and public relations, allows her to add important perspective and experience to the Board.

-Mr. Thoele was appointed as a Director of the Company by the Board in January 2013, and, subsequently, was elected by the Company's stockholders at the 2013 Annual Meeting as a Class II Director.
+The Board believes Ms. Murphy's work across a range of companies operating in different industry sectors, together with her strong background in strategic planning, marketing and management development, allows her to add important perspective and experience to the Board.
+Larry J. Thoele 64 Mr. Thoele was appointed as a Director of the Company by the Board in January 2013, and, subsequently, was elected by the Company's stockholders at the 2013 Annual Meeting as a Class II Director.
 Mr. Thoele served as an audit partner with KPMG LLP from 1982 to 2009.
 Mr. Thoele also served as Managing Partner of the Jacksonville office of KPMG from 1991 to 2007, partner in charge of the North Florida audit practice of KPMG from 1996 to 2007 and as a lead partner in KPMG's private equity practice from 2007 to 2009.
 Mr. Thoele also served as KPMG's audit engagement partner with the Company from 2002 to 2006.